CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 # API Changelog

+## BLUEBUTTON-500: Display NPI code displays in EOB

+Several changes have been made to these entries:

+* The `Coding.display` to the EOB has been added for NPI type fields in the appropriate claim types.

+* A practitioner's/organization's name will be displayed in the appropriate `Coding.display` for NPI fields.

 ## BLUEBUTTON-480: Trim Leading and Trailing Whitespace from Codes

 Some of our source data erroneously included leading/trailing whitespace, which was being passed through to the `Coding` entries that it ended up being used in.